Query-Specific Pruning of RML Mappings (Extended Version): Evaluation

 \section{Evaluation}

-This section presents an evaluation which assesses how pruning RML mappings affects the execution time for each step of the evaluation pipeline shown in Figure~\ref{fig:evaluation_pipeline}.
-Specifically, given a SPARQL query $\query$ and an RML-specific mapping expression $\mappingExpr$, we want to know the performance impact of our pruning approach on the following metrics: \begin{enumerate*}[label=\roman*)] \item \emph{Pruning time:} time taken for pruning $\mappingExpr$ using $\query$, \item \emph{Size of $\fctTrmaps{\mappingExpr'}$:} number of TrMap-expressions retained after pruning, \item \emph{Materialization time:} time taken for generating the RDF graph~$\symRDFGraph'$ using the mapping expression $\mappingExpr'$, and \item \emph{Querying time:} time taken for querying $\symRDFGraph'$ using $\query$. \end{enumerate*} We conduct a self-evaluation by running the pruned RML mapping on a chosen mapping engine instead of comparing the performance across multiple mapping engines~\cite{ArenasGuerrero2022MorphKGCScalable,Iglesias2022ScalingKnowledgeGraph,MinOo2022RMLStreamer,Freund2024FlexRML}.
+We now evaluate how pruning of RML mappings affects the execution time of each step of the evaluation pipeline shown in Figure~\ref{fig:evaluation_pipeline}.
+Specifically, we conduct a self-evaluation where, given a SPARQL query and an RML mapping, we first prune the RML mapping for the query and then run the pruned RML mapping on a chosen mapping engine, instead of comparing the performance across multiple mapping engines .
 Self-evaluation enables us to isolate the performance impact of the pruning.
 Moreover, by using an existing mapping engine, we show that such engines can benefit from the performance improvements of our approach.

+We chose not to compare against virtualization systems for the following reason: In addition to selecting relevant mapping rules, such systems rewrite the given SPARQL query to the query language of the underlying source database system, which in turn uses rewritten and optimized query plans to retrieve relevant data.
+Such a cascading application of optimizations makes it difficult to isolate the performance impact of the pruning strategy used by~these~systems.

-For the rest of this section, we first explain our rationale behind the chosen benchmark and describe its configuration (Section~\ref{sub:benchmark_config}).
-We then present our evaluation setup (Section~\ref{sub:eval_setup}), and provide a comprehensive analysis of the results (Section~\ref{sub:eval_results}).
+In the following subsections, we first introduce the chosen benchmark and our rationale for choosing it~(Section~\ref{sub:benchmark_config}).
+Thereafter, we describe our evaluation setup~(Section~\ref{sub:eval_setup}), and present and analyze the results~(Section~\ref{sub:eval_results}).